 Failure to follow these policies may be grounds for review of the incident by faculty.
-Outcomes from this review may range from an advisement meeting with the student's department advisor and a note in the student's file up to faculty review of professional probation standing.
+Outcomes from this review may range from an advisement meeting with the student's department advisor and a note in the student's file The OT Student Code of Conduct and processes will be followed.